A Head Injury Can Be Difficult to Diagnose

 The New Orleans Criteria state that a CT scan is required with any one of the following findings in a person who is fully awake:

-But rules are made to be broken, and they all need to be applied based on the patient's specific situation.
+These rules all need to be applied based on the patient's specific situation.
 Communication among the physician, patient, and family allows the right treatment pathway to be followed while hopefully meeting everyone's expectations.